ameersarwar/cross_expression/README.md

 <img width="717" alt="Screenshot 2024-07-05 at 1 04 13 AM" src="https://github.com/ameersarwar/cross_expression/assets/174621170/eb205442-3840-47c7-9dbd-a7ae587ba9a6">

 The gene pairs in `cross` now only include those showing statistically significant cross-expression across our tissue slice.
-In total, you should have `52` pairs (out of `8778` possible pairs that can be formed using `133` genes in our panel).
+In total, you should have `52` pairs (out of `8778` possible pairs in our `133` gene panel).

 **!!
 Important !!**